mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Dialects.StandardYamlDialect.md

 **Remarks**

-This dialect currently accepts any YAML document with a mapping root and delegates parsing to [YamlLoader](Parsing.YamlLoader.md).
-Future versions may introduce stricter detection or specialization.
+Accepts any YAML document (current implementation does not restrict by structure) and delegates parsing to [YamlLoader](Parsing.YamlLoader.md).
+Sets [DialectId](Models.PipelineDocument.md#yaml2doc.core.models.pipelinedocument.dialectid) to `"standard"` during parse.
 Instances are stateless and safe for concurrent use.

 <a id="yaml2doc.core.dialects.standardyamldialect.#ctor(yaml2doc.core.parsing.yamlloader)"></a>
 ## Method: #ctor(YamlLoader)